Darmstadt American rock-throwing incident

-The Darmstadt American rock-throwing incident was a 2000 incident in which three children of American soldiers stationed at a U.S. military base near Darmstadt, Germany threw rocks at vehicles moving on the B3 motorway, killing two women in separate car accidents.
-The children, aged 14, 17 and 18 at the time of the attacks, were convicted of first-degree murder in a German court and given sentences ranging from 7 to 8-and-a-half years in prison.
+The Darmstadt American rock-throwing incident was a 2000 incident in which three teenaged children of American soldiers stationed at a U.S. military base near Darmstadt, Germany threw rocks at vehicles moving on the B3 motorway, killing two women in separate car accidents.
+The teens, aged 14, 17 and 18 at the time of the attacks, were convicted of first-degree murder in a German court and given sentences ranging from 7 to 8-and-a-half years in prison.
 After serving half of their sentences, the three were released early on good behavior and returned to the United States.

 Incident

 On the night of February 27, 2000, the three youths, ages 14, 17 and 18, confessed to throwing rocks at vehicles moving along the B3 motorway, saying that they had been "meeting regularly" for the past four to six weeks to throw rocks at cars.
 A fourth teenager (age 15) was questioned and released.